paulronla/Teochew-Pop-up-Dictionary/README.md

 ## Screenshots

-![Image from 汕了个头, a Teochew web variety show channel based in Shantou](screenshots/shanlegetou.png) *汕了个头 is a Teochew variety show web channel based in Shantou, considered to be the economic capital of the Teochew region*
+![Image from 汕了个头, a Teochew web variety show channel based in Shantou](screenshots/shanlegetou.png) *汕了个头 is a Teochew variety show web channel based in Shantou, which is considered to be the economic capital of the Teochew region*

 ## What is Teochew?